Product Modules

 Merkle proof verification

 A timeline is only evidence if you can prove it was not edited.
-As spans are recorded, their hashes are anchored into an ImmuDB cryptographic ledger, an append-only store that maintains a Merkle tree over every entry.
-To verify a Lineage Record, the Explorer recomputes the record's hash and walks the Merkle path up to the anchored root.
+As spans are recorded, their hashes are anchored into an ImmuDB append-only cryptographic ledger.
+To check a Lineage Record, the Explorer recomputes the record's hash and confirms it matches the anchor recorded for that record.
+(Full Merkle-inclusion verification against the ledger's signed root is performed against the live ledger; the exported bundle retains the ledger proof for offline review.)

 You can fetch a record's verification status over the API: